AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/new-relic.md

 **Prerequisites:**

-- Log in credentials for the Adobe Commerce account page, or for the New Relic account associated with your project
+- Login credentials for the Adobe Commerce account page, or for the New Relic account associated with your project
 - [Admin-level access](../project/user-access.md) to the Starter environments to configure, or credentials to access the [Admin](https://docs.magento.com/user-guide/system/permissions.html) for the environment.

 **To configure New Relic for Starter environments**: